taco-project/FlexKV/README.md

 - The main branch is the stable branch, which maintains already tested commits.
 Please pull from main branch if you need stable code.
 - The dev branch is the development branch, which contains newer features.
 Please branch from and merge into dev if you need new features or are developing new functionality.
 - The bugfix branch is for bug fixes, maintaining urgent bugs that need immediate resolution or documentation that requires prompt updates.
 If you need to fix a bug or update documentation urgently, please branch from and merge into the bugfix branch.
+- The stable branch refers to the previous main branch state, intended only for rollback or extremely conservative use cases (e.g., production deployment).
+Its use is discouraged.

 ## Roadmap